02bao/02bao/README.md

 ### :man_technologist: About me
 ---
 <div align="left">
-:telescope: I’m a Software Engineering student in my 4th Year.
+:telescope: I am a 4th year student majoring in computer science.

-- :seedling: Currently exploring Software Design patterns and building of scalable and easily maintainable software packages.
-Practicing building clean and fast code
+- :seedling: Currently, I am researching and developing web with the desire to become a fullstack developer

 - :zap: In my free time, I solve problems on LeetCode and participate in sport activities.
 </div>